2 men wrongly convicted in California are declared innocent - KESQ

 Associated Press

-LOS ANGELES (AP) — Two men who served nearly 17 years in prison after being wrongly convicted of attempted murder were declared innocent Thursday by a California judge.
+LOS ANGELES (AP) — Two men who served nearly 17 years in prison after being wrongly convicted of attempted murder after a 2004 shooting were declared innocent Thursday by a California judge.
 Under a new law, the state is required to pay them each $140 for every day they spent behind bars, or about $900,000.

-After the judge ruled, the men hugged each other and their attorneys.
+After the judge ruled, Glass and Rayford embraced each other and their attorneys.
 Outside the courthouse, the men were cheered by family members and supporters.
 Rayford, clutching his baby daughter, called it an “amazing” feeling to have their records finally wiped clean and their reputations restored.

 “I thought about this day for so long.
 I thought about it when I was locked up for 17 years.
 I thought about it for my last two years being free.
 I waited for this day because, you know, I knew I was innocent of every crime they said I committed,” he said.